samuraininja84/Puppeteer/README.md

-# Puppeteer - A Way Of Taking Control From The Player
+# Puppeteer - A Framework For Taking Control From The Player

 - Purpose:
 	- Allows the user to dynamically set up where a character's input can come from.